ajsmith17/project-4/README.md

 # Technology

 We used Ruby on Rails, React, JavaScript, JSX, and CSS to build this app.
+We used Trello to keep track of what was completed and what still needed to be completed.

 # Approach